 Canada has been a signatory to the United Nations Framework Convention on Climate Change (the "UNFCCC") since 1992.
 Since its inception, the UNFCCC has instigated numerous policy experiments with respect to climate governance.
 On April 22, 2016, 197 countries, including Canada, adopted the Paris Agreement, committing to prevent global temperatures from rising more than 2° Celsius above pre-industrial levels and to pursue efforts to limit this rise to no more than 1.5° Celsius.
 As of February 21, 2021, 189 of the 197 parties to the convention have joined the Paris Agreement.
-On November 4, 2020, the United States official withdrew from the Paris Agreement only to rejoin on February 21, 2021 after the inauguration of the new U.S. administration.
-Most recently, the UN Climate Change Conference held in October/November of 2021 ("COP26") sought to further expand global climate goals and targets.
+On November 4, 2020, the United States officially withdrew from the Paris Agreement only to rejoin on February 21, 2021 after the inauguration of the new U.S. administration.
+Most recently, the UN Climate Change Conference held in November of 2022 ("COP27") sought to further expand global climate goals and targets.
 Given the commitments made by Canada, the Corporation and/or its customers may be subject to significant changes in government policy which could impact its operations and financial condition.
 In addition, should policies put in place result in permanent, significant reductions in the demand for fossil fuels, commodity prices could be negatively impacted and result in reduced demand for the Corporation's services.
 Although these policies could materially impact the Corporation, it is not possible for the Corporation to quantify or estimate such, due to the lack of clarity around policy changes and requirements currently, as well as the timing of the same.

-Following the Paris Agreement and its ratification in Canada, the Government of Canada pledged to cut its emissions by 30% from 2005 levels by 2030.
+Following the Paris Agreement and its ratification in Canada, the Government of Canada pledged to cut its emissions by 30% from 2005 levels by 2030, which has since increased to 40%.
 Further, on December 9, 2016, the Government of Canada released the Pan-Canadian Framework on Clean Growth and Climate Change (the "Framework").
 The Framework has set the carbon tax at \$40/tonne in 2021, increasing to \$50/tonne in 2022.
 Pursuant to "A Healthy Environment and a Healthy Economy" ("New Federal Climate Plan") after 2022, the carbon price will rise by \$15 a year to \$170 in 2030.
 This system applies in provinces and territories that request it and in those that do not have a carbon pricing system in place that meets the federal standards.
 On June 21, 2018, the federal government enacted the GGPPA, which came into force on January 1, 2019.
 This regime has two parts: an emissions trading system for large industry and a regulatory fuel charge imposed on the purchase of GHG emitting fuels.
-In 2021 the price per tonne of CO2 equivalent GHG emissions was set at \$40/tonne, and will increase by \$15/tonne per year until it reaches \$170/tonne in 2030.
-The New Federal Climate Plan indicates the federal government will review the standard for adequacy of provincial carbon price and territories.
+In 2022 the price per tonne of CO2 equivalent GHG emissions was set at \$45/tonne.
+Starting in 2023 the price per tonne of CO2 equivalent GHG emissions will increase by \$15/tonne per year until it reaches \$170/tonne in 2030.
+The New Federal Climate Plan indicates the federal government will review the standard for adequacy of provincial carbon pricing measures under the GGPPA.
+This may result in the GGPPA applying more broadly to the provinces and territories.